 What You Need To Know Before Buying A House With Foundation Issues

-You’ve been preapproved for a mortgage, and probably spent months – maybe more – searching for your dream home.
+You’ve received initial approval for a mortgage, and perhaps spent months – maybe more – searching for your dream home.
 You took pictures and measurements, and you’ve been decorating and redecorating in your mind’s eye.

-Maybe you even offered above asking, just to seal the deal.
+Maybe you even offered above the asking price, just to have a better chance of sealing the deal.
 And once everyone signed the contract, it seemed like it was just a matter of counting the days until closing.

-Except that pesky home inspection found that there were issues with the foundation.
-Those words might sound like the death knell for your purchase, but that’s not always the case.
+Except that pesky home inspection found issues with the foundation.
+Those words – foundation issues – might sound like a dead end, but this isn’t always the case.

-Read on to find out which problems are deal breakers, and which are mere speedbumps on the road to home ownership.
+Let’s find out which foundation problems are deal breakers, and which are mere speedbumps on the road to homeownership.

 What Are Foundation Issues?

-To be sure, you’ll need to hire a structural engineer.
-The engineer will perform testing and other specialized analyses to determine whether there is a problem, and how serious it is.
+To be sure, you’ll need to hire a structural engineer to perform testing and other specialized analyses to determine whether a problem exists, and, if so, how serious it is.

-Should The Seller Have Disclosed That There Were Problems With The Foundation?
+Should The Seller Have Disclosed Problems With The Foundation?

 If your seller was aware of foundation problems, they should have disclosed that fact to you when you first viewed the home.
 However, owners are often unaware of foundation problems.

-A home built incorrectly, or in certain conditions, can easily have foundation problems.
+A home that’s built incorrectly, or in certain conditions, can easily have foundation problems.
+See some examples below.

-Certain types of soils, especially clays, have a greater tendency to expand, particularly if the area they are in experiences both very hot and very cold conditions.
+Certain types of soils, especially clays, have a greater tendency to expand, particularly if the area they’re in experiences both very hot and very cold conditions.
 You should ask about the soil in the areas where you’re looking for your new home.

-If you spot even small cracks in a home built on clay, you should call a structural engineer right away.
+If you spot even small cracks in a home built on clay, it’s wise to call a structural engineer right away.

 Water that falls against the foundation, or pools there, can cause significant damage.
-You can spot drainage issues by making sure the ground closest to the foundation is graded, that the gutters and downspouts are cleared and in good repair, and by looking for any obvious water damage.
+You can spot drainage issues by making sure the ground closest to the foundation is graded and the gutters and downspouts are cleared and in good repair.
+Also, you can look for any obvious water damage.

-Before construction begins, the contractor should test the soil to make sure they know what they are building on, and to take adequate precautions to guard against foundation problems.
+Before construction begins on the home, the contractor should test the soil to make sure they know what they’re building on, and to take adequate precautions against foundation problems.
 The contractor should also strive to build the home on as close to a completely level foundation as is possible.

-Yes, and some aren’t too expensive to repair.
-In fact, the foundation issues themselves are not dangerous to you or your family, but they’ll allow other, more concerning problems – like mold or vermin – to seep into your new home.
+Minor foundation issues do exist, and some aren’t too expensive to repair.
+In fact, the foundation issues don’t directly endanger you or your family, but they’ll allow other, more concerning problems – like mold or vermin – to seep into your new home.

-Should the home inspection or your own observation reveal cracks in the walls, ceilings or the home’s exterior, you should consider hiring a structural engineer to carry out a closer inspection of the foundation.
-The engineer will determine if problems are minor and not a small symptom of a much bigger problem.
+If the home inspection or personal observation reveals cracks in the walls, ceilings or the home’s exterior, you should consider hiring a structural engineer to carry out a closer inspection of the foundation.
+The engineer will determine whether the problems are minor and not a small symptom of a much bigger problem.

 Very small cracks, or those a quarter-inch thick or less, are common in old homes that have settled over the years, although it’s quite possible that these small cracks are indicative of a larger problem.
 Ceiling cracks are another early warning sign of potential foundation problems.

-Large cracks indicate the foundation is undergoing a considerable shift, which means there may be larger structural problems with the home.
+Large cracks indicate the foundation is undergoing a considerable shift, possibly revealing bigger structural problems with the home.
 Pay particular attention to horizontal cracks in the foundation, or cracks that look like stairs in exterior bricks.

 As mentioned earlier, foundation issues don’t necessarily render a home unsafe for its occupants.
-But it does make the home highly vulnerable to problems that moisture causes or worsens, like mold or pests.
+But they do make the home highly vulnerable to problems, like mold or pests, that moisture causes or worsens.

 Look for signs of water or water damage in crawl spaces and basements.
-Not all moisture or water damage means that there’s a structural problem, but if you find such problems, make sure you take a hard look at the foundation.
+Not all moisture or water damage means that there’s a structural problem, but if you find one, make sure you take a hard look at the foundation.

 If a foundation is shifting, the home’s doors and windows are a likely place to spot problems.
-If they are hard to open, or if gaps appear between walls and the windows/doors, there could very well be a problem.
+If they are hard to open, or if gaps appear between walls and the windows/doors, a problem may well exist.

-Likewise, if there are gaps between walls and ceilings, or sloping floors or cracked flooring, pay particular attention to the foundation during the home inspection process.
+Likewise, if gaps appear between walls and ceilings, uneven floors or cracked flooring, pay particular attention to the foundation during the home inspection process.

 Bowing, Sinking Or Sloping

-You’ll need to talk to a structural engineer to find out exactly what needs to be done, but significant repairs can easily run in excess of $10,000.
+You’ll need to talk with a structural engineer to find out exactly what needs to be done, but significant foundation repairs can easily cost in excess of $10,000.

-Should I Buy A House That Needs Foundation Repair?
+Should I Buy A House That Needs Foundation Repairs?

 The decision may not be yours alone to make.
 Your lender will definitely have a say.

-Remember, the preapproval process depends on your creditworthiness and financial situation, but the final approval often hinges on the value of the home you are trying to buy, as that is the security for the loan.
+Remember, your initial approval depends on your creditworthiness and financial situation, but the final approval often hinges on the value of the home you’re trying to buy, as that’s the security for the loan.

 If You’re Applying For A Government-Backed Loan

-If you’ve applied for an FHA, VA or USDA loan, you probably understand that those programs have strict requirements regarding the structural soundness of the home you’re seeking to purchase.
-The U.S. government offers these loans to help low- and medium-income earners buy safe housing for themselves and their families.
+If you’ve applied for an FHA (Federal Housing Administration), VA (Department of Veterans Affairs) or USDA (U.S. Department of Agriculture) loan, you probably understand that those programs have strict requirements regarding the structural soundness of the home you’re seeking to purchase.
+The U.S. government offers these loans to help low- and medium-income earners buy safe housing for them and their families.

-Specifically, to get final mortgage approval, the appraisal must show that the roof and foundation are in good condition, among other things.
+Specifically, to get final mortgage approval, the home appraisal must show that the roof and foundation are in good condition, and meet other criteria as well.
 Finding that the foundation needs repairs may delay, if not stop, your purchase of that home.

 If You’re Applying For A Conventional Mortgage

-Private lenders are less interested in the livability of the home and more interested in whether the home’s resale value will cover the amount of the loan.
-If the seller agrees to make the repairs and makes them quickly, your closing might be slightly delayed, but will go forward once proof of the repair has been received.
+Private lenders are less interested in the livability of the home than in whether the home’s resale value will cover the amount of the loan.
+If the seller agrees to make the foundation repairs and makes them quickly, your closing might be slightly delayed, but it will go forward once proof of the repair has been received.

 On the other hand, if you agree to pay for the cost of repairs, you may be required to put that money into escrow until you can show that the work has been completed.